Lizette Cabrera: 2019

 Cabrera failed to qualify for the Brisbane International and Australian Open but then reached the quarterfinal of the Burnie International.
 In March, she played in the ITF Circuit across the U.S., with limited success, before travelling to Europe in May.
 She won a doubles title in Caserta, Italy with Julia Grabher and reached the quarterfinals of the Manchester Trophy, losing to eventual champion Magda Linette.

 In July, Cabrera won the Challenger de Granby in Canada; this was her first title in three years and biggest to date.
 Her ranking improved to back inside the world's top 200.
 At the US Open, Cabrera lost in the final round of qualifying.
 In September, she returned to Australia and won the singles and doubles at the Darwin International.
 In October, she won the Bendigo International and reached the final of the Playford International the following week.
-These results vaulted Cabrera to a career-high singles ranking of 131, and so she finished the year.
+These results led Cabrera to a career-high singles ranking of 131, and so she finished the year.

 2020

 Cabrera commenced new season with her first tour quarterfinal since 2017 at the Hobart International but lost to Elena Rybakina.
-She also lost in the first round at the Australian Open, before she reached the quarterfinals of the Burnie International.
+She also lost in the first round of the Australian Open, before she reached the quarterfinals of the Burnie International.
 After these results, she reached a new career-high singles ranking of 119, on 3 February 2020.

 2022

 Cabrera reached the second round of qualifying at the Australian Open.
+In June, she won the doubles title at the Ilkley Trophy with Jang Su-jeong, the biggest doubles title of her career.
+In October, she won the W25 singles title in Cairns, her first singles title since 2019.

+2023

+Cabrera played the mixed doubles at the Australian Open with John-Patrick Smith after the pair received a wildcard.
+They beat Gabriela Dabrowski and Max Purcell in the second round to reach the quarterfinals, where they lost to Luisa Stefani and Rafael Matos.
+This was Cabrera's best result at a major.
+In June, she won the W25 singles title in Tauste, Spain.

+2024

+Cabrera reached three ITF singles finals during the year, in Cairns, Brisbane and on the Gold Coast, but lost all three.
+In the Gold Coast International final, she lost to Daria Saville.
+She won two ITF doubles titles, including the NSW Open with Taylah Preston.

+2025

+Cabrera won three W35 singles titles in Australia.
+She won the Launceston International in February, then titles in Mildura and Swan Hill in March.
+She also won the Mildura doubles title with Gabriella Da Silva-Fick.
+She entered qualifying at all four majors without reaching a main draw.
+In June, she qualified for the Birmingham Classic, her first tour-level main draw since 2022, and lost in the first round to Zeynep Sönmez.